arjones88/beatport-analysis/beatport-analysis/Notes/Beatport Chart Analyzer/Frontend.md

 - Manual reload functionality
 - Displays latest data date from database
 - Shows only current day's chart data while using historical data for trend calculation
+- Filters out duplicate songs, keeping only the highest ranked version of each track

 ### 7. Responsive Design
 - Mobile-friendly table with horizontal scrolling